-- \ the One, or God,
+- the One, or God,

-- \ the Intellectual Sphere, nous
+- the Intellectual Sphere, or Mind

-- \ the World Soul, psyche
+- the World Soul,

-- \ the Spirit, pneuma, and
+- the Spirit, and

-- \ Nature, physis.
+- Nature.

-For more details on the trajectory of the world soul from ancient Egypt to the Renaissance see (Abraham, MS#116).
 The many kinds of angels were aspects of the world soul, as were the individual souls of all living things, rocks, planets, etc. Note that Ficino has placed Spirit between the Soul and Nature.
 This is a field of emanation, facilitating the interconnect between Soul and Nature.
 For an individual human, it intermediates between the individual soul and the body.
 For Kepler, the Neoplatonic cosmology was compressed into the Christian Trinity visualized as a three-dimensional ball: God at the center, Christ at the bounding sphere, and the Holy Spirit in between.
-Even so, the world soul and the souls of the planets played crucial roles in Kepler's astronomy.
-The world soul of Kepler is similar to that of Ficino, a cosmic field between the Intellectual Sphere and Nature.
-And like Aristotle, Kepler's souls could animate their bodies.
-(Again, see Abraham, MS#116.
-Holton, 973; p.
-81. Jammer, 1957; p.
-40)
+The world soul and the souls of the planets played crucial roles in Kepler's astronomy.

-It was not his fault, but Aristotle's writings were canonized during the Middle Ages, while Plato's were lost in temporary oblivion.
+Aristotle's writings were canonized during the Middle Ages, while Plato's were lost in temporary oblivion.
 Thus by the time of Kepler's birth in 1571, we had the following dogmas carved in stone (among others):

-- \ celestial matter moves in circles - \ the planetary orbs are hard or soft physical shells (Grant, 1994; Ch.
-14) - \ there is nothing but God outside the celestial sphere - \ everything outside the lunar sphere is changeless
+- celestial matter moves in circles - the planetary orbs are hard or soft physical shells - there is nothing but God outside the celestial sphere - everything outside the lunar sphere is changeless